winningproduct/learn-portal/content/8-retire.md

 published: true
 ---

 Regardless of how well the product is built and maintained, there’s a time to take it off the market.
-Retirement can be brought on by a significant technology shift, competitor entrance, or user behavior change in the market.
+Retirement can be brought on by a significant technology shift, competitor entrance, or user behaviour changes in the market.

 This means you re-invent the technology platform/business model/user experience to keep an edge in the market.
 ISVs should be watchful to identify this need to disrupt their business model before a competitor does.